Faculty Learning Communities

 End Date: April 29th, 2026

-Call for Participants
+Call for Participants (now closed)

 The Center for Teaching and Learning Excellence (CTLE), Faculty Affairs - in co-sponsorship with VCU’s Office of the Provost and Academic Affairs - is excited to offer a year-long Faculty Learning Community (FLC) focused on a wide range of opportunities and challenges related to teaching and learning in VCU’s general education program (ConnectED).